Kameen744/trivia_api/README.md

 ## Setup - Frontend

 1. Make sure you have nodejs installed on your machine
-2. CD into frontend directory and run `npm install`
+2. CD into a frontend folder of the project directory and run `npm install`
 3. After installation completed run `npm start`

 ## API Endpoints